Throwdown (band): Venom & Tears (2007–2008)

 Throwdown recorded Venom & Tears with producer Mudrock in Los Angeles.

 They spent the summer headlining the Ernie Ball stage on the Vans Warped Tour.
 After the tour, they filmed a video for "Holy Roller" with director Andy Reale.
 In the fall, they supported Machine Head on a US tour.
 Mentley left the band afterward.
 His replacement, Mark Mitchell, made his live debut in South America in December 2007.
-Mitchell had previously been the vocalist in the Florida vegan straight edge metalcore band Culture (1993–1994, 1995–1996), and guitarist in Red Roses for a Blue Lady (1998–2001), Until the End (2001–2002) and The Mistake (2004–2007).
+Mitchell had previously been the vocalist for the Florida vegan straight edge metalcore band Culture (1993–1994, 1995–1996), and guitarist in Red Roses for a Blue Lady (1998–2001), Until the End (2001–2002) and The Mistake (2004–2007).

 In March 2008, Throwdown announced that they had fulfilled their contractual obligations and were no longer signed to Trustkill Records.
 In December 2008, the band signed to Koch Records and began working on their sixth album.
 In the same announcement, it was stated that Jarrod Alexander, who worked with the band on Haymaker, would return for the new album.

 Deathless (2009–2013)

 In February 2009, the band played at the second annual MusInk festival in Orange County, supporting Danzig and The Used.

 In the Spring, Throwdown began recording with Mudrock (who previously recorded Venom & Tears) in Los Angeles.
 The new album featured Peters, Choiniere, Mitchell, and session drummer Alexander.
 The album was mixed by Zeuss, who had produced and mixed Vendetta.

 They spent September and October touring Europe with Chimaira and Unearth, with Living Sacrifice drummer Lance Garvin behind the kit.

-On November 10, 2009, Throwdown released Deathless in North America via Koch (now called eOne).
+On November 10, 2009, Throwdown released Deathless in North America via Koch (later called eOne Music, and now called MNRK Music Group).

 In November and December, they headlined the Deathless Tour across America, with support from Bury Your Dead, For Today, ABACABB, and The World We Knew, again with the lineup of Peters, Choiniere, Mitchell, and Garvin.

 In December, the band announced they would join Five Finger Death Punch and Shadows Fall on a lengthy U.S. tour set for January and February 2010.
 However, without a permanent replacement for Dussault, Choiniere opted to bow out of Throwdown roughly two weeks before the start of the tour.
 Throwdown dropped out of the tour and was replaced on the bill by the band God Forbid.

 Deathless was released in Europe on January 25, 2010, via Nuclear Blast Records.

 In October 2011, Throwdown headlined a short West Coast trek dubbed "Brawloween".
 The lineup was Peters and Mitchell with Demon Hunter drummer Tim "Yogi" Watts and then-Bleeding Through guitarist Dave Nassie filling in.
 Support for the shows included Carnifex, First Blood, and Suffokate.